Sidgi/sql-nba-lab/README.md

 ### Part 1: Database Setup

-1. Create the schema for our `players` table using the column titles: name, age, team, games and points.
+1. Run `npm run db:setup` to create our database and our `players` table.

-2. Run `npm run db:setup` to create your `players` table.
+2. Run `npm run db:seed` to populate your `players` table with the csv data.

-3. Run `npm run db:seed` to populate your `players` table with the csv data.
-Remember, you can check by going into postgres and connecting to the `nba_db` database and then displaying all tables
+3. Remember, you can check by going into postgres and connecting to the `nba_db` database and then displaying all tables

 ### Part 2 - Basic SQL Queries